 Want a 35 ft high wall along the Brickell waterfront?
 Neither do we.
 We need sustainable, equitable solutions to deal with sea level rise and storm surge.

 The U.S. Army Corps of Engineers is proposing a $4.6 billion investment to address storm surge risk in our region.
-This proposal, called the "Back Bay Study," proposes a range of "grey" infrastructure options like seawalls and flood gates, but largely leaves out nature-based solutions like mangrove and restoration and living shorelines.
+This proposal, called the "Back Bay Study," proposes a range of "grey" infrastructure options like giant walls in Biscayne Bay and flood gates, but largely leaves out nature-based solutions like mangrove and restoration and living shorelines.
 It proposes to bisect neighborhoods with walls too -- and could make flooding worse.
-You can read the full proposal HERE.
+You can read their full proposal HERE.

 - Nature and nature-based features like living shorelines and coral restoration

 - Fortification of critical infrastructure such as water and wastewater treatment plants

 - Septic to sewer conversion as a pollution prevention and resiliency measure

 - Investment in under-resourced communities